Compare the Pair: Rotated vs. Unrotated Surface Codes at Equal Logical Error Rates: Results and Discussion

-For a given number of qubits we can compare the length of time a quantum memory employing either the rotated or unrotated surface code would last before the probability of a logical error is equal to that of a physical error.
-This is calculated as the number of rounds $n_r$ that can be performed before $p_L$ per $n_r$ equals to $p$.
-We assume each round of stabiliser measurement takes a microsecond, the characteristic time in a superconducting quantum computer \cite{saadatmandrigettiQSIresourceestimation}.
+We can compare the length of time a quantum memory employing either the rotated or unrotated surface code would last before the probability of a logical error is equal to that of a physical error.
+This is calculated using the number of rounds $n_r$ that can be performed before $p_L$ per $n_r$ equals to $p$.
+We assume each round of stabiliser measurement takes $1\mu s$, the characteristic time in a superconducting quantum computer \cite{saadatmandrigettiQSIresourceestimation}.

-Fig. \ref{figure:memory_times} displays the results for a selection of physical error rates for the rotated and unrotated surface codes.
-The rotated code achieves a higher memory time than the unrotated code for the same qubit count, indicating its applicability to procedures requiring quantum memory such as preserving quantum states when performing lattice surgery \cite{latticesurgery} or performing quantum communications with a quantum `sneakernet' \cite{devitt2016shipsneakernet}.
+Fig. \ref{figure:memory_times} (\ref{appendix_figure_CXSI_memory_times}) displays the results for a selection of $p$ values under SD (SI) noise.
+The rotated code achieves a higher memory time than the unrotated code for the same qubit count and is hence more suitable for preserving quantum states such as when performing lattice surgery \cite{latticesurgery} or using quantum memories to perform quantum communication with a quantum `sneakernet' \cite{devitt2016shipsneakernet}.